supercakecrumb/chordik/README.md

 # Chordik

-A modern chord sheet viewer with a trans flag theme, built with React, TypeScript, and Go.
+A modern chord sheet viewer built because my friend asked me to pick out the chords for her song using the audio of this song.
+I mean, I just didn't want to search for existing solution for some reason.

 ## Features